AMERICAN RHODODENDRON SOCIETY

 2.2 MEMBERSHIP CLASSES, DUES AND BENEFITS

-2.2.2 All dues are deductible for income tax purposes to the full extent of the law as defined in applicable provisions of the I.R.S. code.
+2.2.2 Dues may be deductible for U.S. Internal Revenue Service income tax purposes as defined in applicable provisions of the I.R.S. code.
+JARS subscription is "value received" and member should consult own tax advisor.

-2.2.3 A single membership in the INDIVIDUAL, COMMERCIAL or LIFE class entitles the holder thereof to only one vote in meetings or elections of the Society, notwithstanding the inclusion of two or more persons under such membership in membership listings prepared by the Society.
-FAMILY and SUSTAINING and SPONSORING memberships issued in the names of two persons at the same address, entitle the holders thereof to two votes in meetings or elections of the Society.
+2.2.3 Membership in the ANNUAL (REGULAR), COMMERCIAL, or LIFE class entitles the holders thereof to votes equal to the names enumerated in the Society’s membership roster in meetings or elections of the Society.
+SUSTAINING and SPONSORING memberships issued in the names of two persons at the same address, entitle the holders thereof to two votes in meetings or elections of the Society.

 2.2.4 The Policies of the Board will establish the privileges of and annual dues for each of the seven categories of membership created by the Bylaws (Bylaws: Article II, Section B).